trothr/znetboot/Glossary.md

-Many terms used by 'maniframers' are acronyms, assumed to be already known and in the daily working 'lingo' of end users.
-For people coming to the 'mainframe' world, this can be quite confusing, and so this 'Rosetta Stone'
+# Glossary

-Distributed
+Many terms used by maniframers are acronyms, assumed to be already known and in the daily working language of end users.
+For people coming to the mainframe world, this can be quite confusing.
+This document serves as a 'Rosetta Stone' for translating mainframe-speak.

-- IBM's term for non-mainframe stand-alone computer, usually derived from 'desktop' PC architectures:
+Distributed -- term for non-mainframe stand-alone computers, often derived from 'desktop' PC architectures:

 --- Intel and AMD x86
     [a largely obsolete 32 bit processors, but still commonly found in use]